Singapore Case- Why is Retention Increasingly Important?

 There is a positive correlation between effective onboarding programmes and retention.
 According to Society for Human Resources Management, new hires who go through a good onboarding process are 69% more likely to remain at a company for up to three years.
 In contrast, a poor onboarding programme can result in higher turnover rate and incurrence of financial losses, as the average cost of replacing an employee is between 16% and 20% of that employee’s salary .

 A survey by BambooHR in 2014 collected responses from around 1,000 employees.
-Below are some highlights of the statistics found:
+Click here to read more about the findings.

 First impression matters.
 A study by the Aberdeen Group in 2009 with senior executives and HR staffing and recruiting departments showed that 86% of them felt that a new hire’s long-term decision to leave or stay with a company is made within the first 6 months of employment.
 Such data underlies the importance of effectively onboarding a new hire and engage him or her immediately to the work and culture.